jnozzi/cocoadev.com/markdown/NSStringValue.md

 }

 If type is set to a string called "Long".
-What is the  objective -C code to give back the string value "long" in the General/MyValue method.
+What is the  objective -C code to give back the string value "long" in the MyValue method.

 Thanks DSG